-College of the Mainland can help students find financial assistance through federal, state, and local aid.
-Students can apply for financial assistance through the Student Financial Services Office or online through the website.
-The Student Financial Services Office assists students with grants, loans, scholarships and work-study programs.
+Financial Services Office assists students in applying for federal, state, and institutional financial assistance.
+Students must complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility for grants, loans, scholarships and work-study programs.
 Assistance with filling out the Free Application for Federal Student Aid (FAFSA) is also available.